AI assistant — not human

 What Microsoft does not protect against:

-In all of these cases, Microsoft replication faithfully replicates the damage.
-Microsoft explicitly states in their service agreement that customers are responsible for their own data backup.
-This is not a gap in the platform — it is by design.
-Plan your DR strategy accordingly.
+In all these cases, Microsoft replication clearly shows the damage.
+Microsoft states in their service agreement that customers must back up their own data.
+This requirement is not a flaw in the platform; it is intentional.

 Microsoft 365 includes some native recovery tools.
 These cover short-term accidents — not enterprise DR requirements.